boerHST/ni/README.md

 # ni

-> Profile Framework and Lua Unlocker for World of Warcraft and its older expansions.
+> Profile Framework for World of Warcraft and its older expansions.

 See the [Quick start](https://nhub.app) guide for more details.